-To meet the goals of this test programme, experiments will be conducted at the National Institute of Standards and Technology (NIST) in Maryland, United States in order to explore the basic configurations, failure modes and effects of HEAF events.
-The equipment to be tested in this study primarily consists of switchgears and bussing components.
-Since the switchgears and other equipment necessary for testing are very expensive, this program will rely on signatories in-kind contributions.
+The HEAF Project was planned as a three-year programme to be conducted by USNRC at a facility in the United States.
+The project's aim is to conduct experiments in order to explore the basic configurations, failure modes and effects of high energy arc faults (HEAF) events.
+The equipment to be tested and considered primarily consists of switchgears and bussing components.
+Since the switchgears and other equipment necessary for testing is very expensive, the programme relies on signatories' in-kind contributions.

-France, Germany, Japan, Republic of Korea and the United States.
+Canada, France, Germany, Japan, Republic of Korea, Spain and United States.